Interior analysis, stretched technique and bubbling geometries: Overview and summary of solution techniques

 \section{Overview and summary of solution techniques}

 The solutions come with different techniques.
 There is an overall solution space of the smooth geometries.
 Different solution techniques describe various regimes of the solution space.

 One technique is the solutions of linearized Monge-Ampere equations with sources.
 The linearized equations are Laplace-type equations with sources.
 The core or source of the linearized solutions can be viewed as the limit of collapsing of isolated small droplets.
-For linearized solutions with sources, the solution space, is approximately isomorphic to $q_{t}$ points on $C^{2}\backslash \{0\}$.

 Another technique is dilute distribution and extreme-ratio solutions, where there are multiple small droplets and can include the central droplet.
-The blowing-down of these solutions along the cycles of smooth small droplets is related to the solutions of linearized equations with sources.
+The blowing-down of these solutions along the cycles of smooth droplets is related to the solutions of linearized equations with sources.

-Another technique is the wavy deformation of droplets \cite{Grant:2005qc,Maoz:2005nk}, which include general cases of wavy deformation of a general set of droplets.
+Another technique is the wavy deformation of droplets \cite {Grant:2005qc,Maoz:2005nk}, which include general cases of wavy deformation of a general set of droplets.
 These solutions are also related to volume preserving deformations.
-These solutions are used to obtain the symplectic forms of the configuration space of general solutions, including general droplets. \
+These solutions are used to obtain the symplectic forms of the configuration space of general solutions, including general droplets.

-Another technique is the stretched droplet space solutions, where arbitrary coarse distribution are placed at a stretched surface $y=y_{c}$ away from the $y=0$ surface.
+Another technique is the stretched droplet space solutions, where coarse distributions are placed at a stretched surface $y=y_{c}$ away from the $y=0$ surface.
 The linearized technique can be combined with this technique, because we can place this stretched surface outside all the enclosure surfaces of each droplets.